Carolyn Hestand Kennedy Carolyn Hestand Kennedy

 Rainbow

-On my way to Austin to see Peckerwood and visit friends, I saw a enormous, beautiful rainbow when I stopped for gas.
-This mobile phone photo does it no justice whatsoever.
+On my way to Austin to see Peckerwood and visit friends, I saw a ENORMOUS, beautiful rainbow when I stopped for gas.

-A gigantic half circle stretched to nearly touch the ground, with bright colors saturating the drizzling sky and a second partial band alongside it.
+A gigantic half circle stretched to nearly touch the ground, with bright colors saturating the precipitating sky and a second partial band alongside it.
 Thrilled, I leaped from my car to get a better view.
-Standing in the light rain, I looked around to see if others had noticed this grand sight and pointed it out to a man walking toward the store.

 He began shouting, "I don't BELIEVE in rainbows!
 I do NOT believe in rainbows!"